About the Wellness & Human Performance Department

 Facilities and Services

-Facilities available to students include: an exercise science lab, indoor tennis courts, computer lab, a dance studio, gymnastics room, wrestling room, Olympic-size pool and diving well, three racquetball courts, free access to Internet and World-Wide Web, seven indoor basketball/volleyball courts, indoor field house with running track and a fitness center with free weights and exercise equipment.
+Facilities available to students include: an exercise science lab, indoor tennis courts, computer lab, a dance studio, gymnastics room, wrestling room, 25 yard pool and diving well, three racquetball courts, free access to Internet and World-Wide Web, seven indoor basketball/volleyball courts, indoor field house with running track and a fitness center with free weights and exercise equipment.
 Outdoor fields are used for softball, basketball, football, intramurals, soccer and the nature trail (running, walking, and cross-country skiing)

 Founded in 1963, Southwest Minnesota State University has earned a reputation for excellence.
 Located on a beautiful interconnected and accessible campus, Southwest Minnesota offers three master’s programs in addition to over 50 undergraduate programs.
 The faculty and staff at Southwest Minnesota State set it apart and make it an outstanding small university offering the equivalent of a private school education at a fraction of the cost.